samthiele/LaPalmaVFT/md/references_en.md

 Please refer to these publications for further specific details.
 Furthermore, if you use any of the presented point clouds for published works then appropriate citations would also be appreciated  ツ

+Larger scale point-cloud datasets were created using [freely available LiDAR data from the Spanish government](https://centrodedescargas.cnig.es/CentroDescargas/catalogo.do?Serie=LIDA2).

 The photospheres used for this VFT were sourced from: [https://www.lapalma-360.com/en/Menu.html](https://www.lapalma-360.com/en/Menu.html).

 ## Further reading